leverimmy/Human-Resource-Machine/README.md

 # HumanResourceMachine
-Repository for codes of Fundamentals of Programming, Fall 2023
+Repository for the codes of Fundamentals of Programming, Fall 2023